 From the basement of his home, Frank Shatz, with the assistance of one employee, began fabricating retail store fixtures.
 The first sizeable project was the fabrication of retail store fixtures to merchandise record albums and 45’s, for a chain of music stores.

-Over fifty years later, operating from a 26,000 square foot building built by the Shatz’ , and with the assistance of sixteen full time and 2 part time employees Frank Shatz himself is still working “in the trenches” with his team.
+Over 50 years later, operating from a 26,000 square foot building built by the Shatz’s , and with the assistance of sixteen full time and 2 part time employees Frank Shatz himself is still working “in the trenches” with his team.

 After graduation and a couple of years working independently as a contractor, Randy went to work for Accent Store Fixtures, a millwork company where he earned a Journeyman status.
 Upon its closing in 1990, Randy joined Frank Shatz & Co.
 With an affinity more towards the “hands on” part of the business, in 1992, Frank turned the day to day administrative operation to Randy.